IgniteUI/help-topics/topics/02_Controls/igHierarchicalGrid/02_Bind/igHierarchicalGrid_Binding_to_Local_Data.md

     }):
 ```

-You can refer to the below example that demonstrates the result of this configuration.
+You can refer to the below sample that demonstrates the result of this configuration.

 <div class="embed-sample">
    [Hierarchical Grid XML Binding](%%SamplesEmbedUrl%%/hierarchical-grid/xml-binding)